The Letter (video game)

-The Letter is a first-person adventure mystery video game developed and published by Eli Brewer of American indie developer TreeFall Studios.
+The Letter is an adventure mystery game developed and published by Eli Brewer of American indie studio TreeFall Studios.
 The player takes the role of a young boy, Michael Kennedy, who receives a mysterious letter from his missing father and begins a quest to find him.
-The game was developed on a $377 budget across one to two months, and subsequently released on the Nintendo eShop on July 10, 2014.
-Critical reception was strongly negative upon its release, with some reviewers stating that it was not a legitimate game, and others suggesting its removal from the eShop.
-It is considered one of the worst video games of all time.
+The game was developed on an underfunded budget across one to two months and subsequently released on the Nintendo eShop on July 10, 2014.
+Critical reception was strongly negative upon its release, with some reviewers stating that it was not a legitimate game and others suggesting its removal from the eShop.
+The game was later re-released as The Letter: Classic Edition on PlayStation 4 and Windows via Steam on November 8, 2022.

 Gameplay

-The player takes on the role of a young boy named Michael Kennedy.
-He receives a letter from his father which states that he has been hired for an "off the books" construction job in a valley down the road from their mountain home, and that he could be dead by the time Michael receives it.
+The Letter is a narrative-based game where the player controls a young boy named Michael Kennedy.
+He finds a letter from his father Taylor, which states that he has been hired for an "off the books" construction job in a valley down the road from their mountain home, and that he could be dead by the time Michael reads it.
 Michael decides to go searching for his father.
-The Letter is a narrative-based game where the player finds clues and uses objects to assist in the search for the boy's father.
+The game features four different areas that are explored in sequence, consisting of Michael's house, a construction site, and the exterior and interior of a medical testing facility.
+Each level requires Michael to find a specific object in order to progress.
+Additional letters from Taylor are hidden in each area to offer clues about what happened to him.

+The game ends with Michael awakening on vacation, realizing the whole experience was a dream and his father is alive.
+If the player finds four hidden VHS tapes in the preceding levels, an additional scene plays in which Michael falls back asleep, re-entering his nightmare and finding a fifth tape, though it is too damaged to be watched and he wakes up again.
+The game can be completed in less than one hour.